 Heaven on Earth is quite possibly Laguna Lodge Eco-Resort & Nature Reserve on turquoise Lake Atitlán in Guatemala.
-My boyfriend and I have a goal of traveling to two new countries a year, but after spending a week at Laguna Lodge, I found myself listing to him all the reasons why we need to return.
+My husband and I have a goal of traveling to two new countries a year, but after spending a week at Laguna Lodge, I found myself listing to him all the reasons why we need to return.

 This is travel that you can feel good about for so many reasons.
 The entire resort runs predominantly on solar power.
 Adobe walls and thatched roofs keep the temperature constant, so there’s no need for heat or air conditioning.
 Romantic stone hearths warm up the cozy dining room on cool nights.
 The resort uses eco-friendly cleaning processes instead of dangerous, polluting chemicals.
 And it and nearly everything in it were handmade from local, sustainable, natural materials by Mayan descendants, preserving the environment and supporting the local economy and indigenous people.